Misery Quotes And Sayings

 Quotes And Sayings About Misery

-Read This: Fact Quotes And Sayings
+Read This: Circumstance Quotes And Sayings

 People talk about the courage of condemned men walking to the place of execution: sometimes it needs as much courage to walk with any kind of bearing towards another person's habitual misery.